 The Best Nonstick Cookware at a Glance: Our Recommendations

 Here are our favorite nonstick (and pseudo nonstick) skillets.
-Note that we recommend only skillets--nonstick coatings wear out rather quickly, and you really only need it on a skillet (more on this below).
+Note that we recommend only skillets--nonstick coatings wear out quickly, and you really only need it on a skillet (more on this below).
 We think these pans are the best nonstick cookware options on the market.

 We also like All-Clad HA1 nonstick as runner-up for best PTFE Overall.